Ikromjon1998/welcome-young-developers/docs/Session-3.md

 - **Homework:** Finish your personal webpage if you didn’t complete it in class.
 Add some additional elements like more paragraphs or lists if you have time.

-- **Next Session Preview:** We’ll dive deeper into HTML, learning how to add images and links to your webpage!

 ## 🚀 **Fun Fact!**

 Did you know that the very first website was created by Tim Berners-Lee in 1991?
 It was a simple page of text and links that helped people understand the World Wide Web!